 - 2. Management fees are determined by multiplying external sales and net assets after elimination of intra-group transactions by certain rate. - 3.
 Brand royalty is determined by multiplying external sales after elimination of intra-group transactions by certain rate. - 4.
 Personnel expenses for seconded employees are reasonably determined upon consultation. - 5.
 The transaction relates to CMS (cash management system) transactions for greater intra-group capital efficiency.
-The transaction amount of short-term loans receivable from and short-term loans payable to subsidiaries and associates represents the average balance during the period since the fund borrowing/lending is carried out on a daily basis with NX Capital Co., Ltd. The transaction amount of long-term loans represents the amount of new loans originated during the fiscal year under review.
-Interest rates are determined rationally in consideration of market interest rates. - 6.
-The underwriting was for a capital increase carried out by NIPPON EXPRESS EUROPE GmbH. - 7.
-The underwriting of capital increase and the lending of funds were contribution of funds for subsidiarization under the share transfer agreement with cargo-partner Group Holding AG and its subsidiaries, which was concluded on May 12, 2023.
-For further details, please refer to
+The transaction amount of short-term loans receivable from and short-term loans payable to subsidiaries and associates represents the average balance during the period since the fund borrowing/lending is carried out on a daily basis with NX Capital Co., Ltd. Interest rates are determined rationally in consideration of market interest rates. - 6.
+This is a short-term loan of working capital to a subsidiary. - 7.
+Interest rates are determined rationally in consideration of market interest rates.